 You’ll Need: a quartz banger/bucket, a water pipe with a matching joint, a torch, a dabber, concentrate, Q-Tips, rubbing alcohol.

 - Apply Heat: The first thing to do is simply heat up your banger using a torch (usually butane).
 Be careful to point the flame only at the bucket, to keep from applying too much heat to your pipe.
 Get the bucket red hot.

 - Cooldown: While you can choose to do a high-temp dab while the banger is red hot, it will degrade the terpenes and flavor of the material.
-The optimal temperature for vaporization is 300-400°F, so allow the bucket to cool down for at least 10 seconds before going for the dab.
+The optimal temperature for vaporization is 300-400°F, so allow the bucket to cool down for at least 10 seconds before trying to take a dab.
 Each banger is a little different, so you’ll need to experiment with yours to find its perfect cooldown time.

 - Apply Concentrate: While the quartz bucket is cooling, apply a small amount of concentrate to your dabber.
-If this is your first time, go easy on yourself and start with just a crumb!
+If this is your first time, go easy on yourself and start with just a small crumb!
+Dabs are known to be extremely potent so it’s better to be overly safe than sorry.
 It should take enough time for the bucket to cool to near its optimal temperature.

 - Dab!
 Drop the concentrate into the bucket and let the heat do the rest of the work.
 It will start to vaporize as soon as it makes contact with the hot surface.
 Inhale when you see the vapor!
 If you’ve gotten the temperature in the sweet spot, the vapor will be smoother.
 While some types of concentrate are more likely to induce coughing than others, you can always improve the inhalation experience with low-temp dabs.